 About Clare Blois

 CLARE BLOIS ran her own successful gallery in the Highlands before "retiring" to concentrate on the development of her own work.
 She originally studied textiles and painting with the Open College of the Arts and has won several accolades including the prestigious JD Fergusson Arts Award, presented in memory of the Scottish Colourist painter.
-She has been an invited artist at the Discerning Eye Exhibition in London, and exhibits widely in Scotland and beyond.
+She has been an invited artist at the Discerning Eye Exhibition in London, and in 2022 reached the final shortlist for the inaugural Highland Art Prize, awarded in conjunction with the National Mod.
+Clare exhibits widely in Scotland and beyond.

 Clare lives near Beauly and has a studio at the new Inverness Creative Academy (WASPS).
 See the Contact page for details.
-She exhibits at galleries and events in Scotland and beyond and contributes to charity exhibitions including Art in Healthcare, Highland Hospice, MacMillan, Marie Curie, Sick Kids etc.
+She exhibits at galleries and events in Scotland and beyond and frequently contributes to charity exhibitions supporting Highland Hospice, MacMillan, Maggies, Marie Curie etc.

 Clare is happy to discuss commissions, on a no obligation basis.